patrickfatrick/colorizer/README.md

 ## What is it?

-Colorizer is a very small (4kb minified) library for handling color manipulation and conversion.
+Colorizer is a very small (5kb minified) library for handling color manipulation and conversion.
 It was inspired by what you can do in Sass so a lot of the same functionality is here.
 Given a hex or RGB color you can:

 - Add, subtract, divide, and multiply vales
 - Add, subtract, divide and multiply other colors
 - Performed stepped calculations for any of the operations listed above
 - Chain any of the math operations together
 - Blend two colors together and receive a specified number of gradient steps
+- Adjust and set HSL values
 - Convert it to RGB, hex, or hsl
 - Get the luminance